 Providing telephones or radios in every classroom so that teachers can quickly report threats;

 The hardening of school facilities is important.
 While it is not the only solution to keeping schools safer, it is an important defense in cases where a student has already decided to harm themselves, their peers, or educators.
 Through rigorous safety procedures a school district can protect students from harm.
 More information and resources can be provided by the Texas School Safety Center.
 Upgrades to existing facilities are costly, though a variety of federal funds for equipment, technology, and security personnel are available to ISDs.
 The Legislature should consider evaluating these options and providing guidance to school districts on the issue.

 To read the full text of the Texas School Safety Action Plan - CLICK HERE

 Being involved with school safety is on every parents mind.
-You can help to make certain that YOUR SCHOOL is implementing this life-saving technology by encouraging your school to reach out to us to schedule a free demonstration.
+You can help to make certain that YOUR SCHOOL is implementing this life-saving critical incident response technology by encouraging your school to reach out to us to schedule a free demonstration.

 A petition has been started to ensure the Alyssa Law gets passed at the national level.
 The law was passed in New Jersey earlier this year and implemented for the start of the 2019-2020 school year.
 State Representative Michael Gottlieb has sponsored the bill and will need the legislature to agree to allow alarms in schools.